Ilusion9/sourcecolors-inc-sm/README.md

 int CRemoveTags(char[] buffer, int maxlen);

 /**
- * Retrieves a color's value from a color's name or hex value.
+ * Retrieves a color's value from a color's tag.
  *
- * @param color         Color's name or hex value.
+ * @param color         Color's tag.
  * @param buffer        Buffer to store the color's value.
  * @param maxlen        Maximum length of the buffer.
  * @return              The number of characters written.